gtaxay/ImageRekoginition/README.md

     python file_name.py

-This should return 10 objects and their confidnece level in the output termial and open a new tab for the image
+The script will:
+- Fetch an image from your S3 bucket
+- Use AWS Rekognition to identify objects (up to 10)
+- Print each label and confidence score in the terminal
+- Display the image with bounding boxes and labels in a new window

 ## Example Input/Output